 Thorough symptom coverage

 Using regression testing every little bug or defect can be detected.
 This can be done if regression testing is performed for every little change that has been introduced in the software and some techniques like complete regression testing and retest-all regression testing some problems which remain unobserved can also be detected.
-Therefore, the regression testing has a huge coverage of symptom identification.
+Therefore, regression testing has huge coverage of symptom identification.